- Optimizely Feature Experimentation

 Target a query parameter

 If your Optimizely Web Experimentation plan does not include targeting by cookie, you can use a query parameter instead.
-This also works well when QAing your experiment on a mobile device.
+This also works well when testing your experiment on a mobile device.

 Run the experiment or campaign

-Now that you have set the test cookie, start the experiment or campaign to view it live.
+After you set the test cookie, start the experiment or campaign to view it live.

-To see the experiment or campaign, you still need to meet all of the targeting conditions.
-But once you are bucketed into a variation or experience, you can navigate around the site and stay in that variation.
+To see the experiment or campaign, you still need to meet all of the targeting conditions, but when you are bucketed into a variation or experience, you can navigate the site and stay in that variation.
 You can also test whether your goals are firing correctly.

 Remove the test cookie

-When you are ready to make the experiment live for other visitors, head back to targeting.
-Remove the cookie restriction by clicking the red x next to it.
-Remember to click Apply to save the change to the experiment.
+To make the experiment live for other visitors, return to targeting.
+Remove the cookie restriction by clicking Cancel (red X) next to it.
+Click Apply to save the change to the experiment.